Multiplexer is responsible for maintaining potentially multiple connections.

 Constraint, to name a few.

-fipa: this protocol provides classes and functions necessary for communication between AEAs via the FIPA Agent Communication Language.
+fipa: this protocol provides classes and functions necessary for communication between AEAs via a variant of the FIPA Agent Communication Language.
 For example, the

 FIPAMessageclass provides negotiation terms such as

 Skills are a result of the framework's extensibility.
-They are atomic capabilities that agents can dynamically take on board, in order to expand their effectiveness in different situations.
-A skill can be given permission to read the internal state of the the agent, and suggest action(s) to the agent according to its specific logic.
-As such, more than one skill could exist per protocol, competing with each other in suggesting to the agent the best course of actions to take.
+They are self-contained capabilities that AEAs can dynamically take on board, in order to expand their effectiveness in different situations.
+A skill can be given permission to read the internal state of the the AEA, and suggest action(s) to the AEA according to its specific logic.
+As such, more than one skill could exist per protocol, competing with each other in suggesting to the AEA the best course of actions to take.

-For instance, an agent who is playing chess, could subscribe to more than one skill, where each skill corresponds to a specific strategy for playing chess.
-The skills could then read the internal state of the agent, including the agent's observation of the game's state, and suggest a next move to the agent.
+For instance, an AEA who is trading goods, could subscribe to more than one skill, where each skill corresponds to a different trading strategy.
+The skills could then read the internal state of the AEA, and independently suggest profitable transactions.